 And now, here’s the after!

-I hope kitchen pantry ideas help you organize your own kitchen!
-And whether your local to Minneapolis or live 5,000 miles alway, be sure and check out Style and Dwell, as they offer both in person and virtual help!
+I hope these kitchen pantry ideas help you organize your own kitchen!
+And whether you’re local to Minneapolis or live 5,000 miles alway, be sure and check out Style and Dwell, as they offer both in-person and virtual help!

 Thanks for reading!